zakharb/SysloGen/README.md

 ## Getting Started

-[Syslogen](https://github.com/zakharb/syslogen) generates messages from file and send them to external Syslog server.
+[Syslogen](https://github.com/zakharb/syslogen) is the simple Syslog generator that creates messages from file and send them to external Syslog server.

 ### Prerequisites